U.S. probing Tesla over steering wheels that might fall off

 The complaint has a link to a Twitter post from the owner that included a video of the detached steering wheel and pictures of the white Tesla being towed.

+CBS News exchanged messages with Perak and Neha Patel, who owned the Tesla in question, and they shared photos of the car and its detached steering wheel.

-At first a Tesla service center gave the owner a cost estimate of $103.96 to repair the problem.
+At first a Tesla service center gave them a cost estimate of $103.96 to repair the problem.
 The service center apologized in what appear to be text messages posted on Twitter.

 When the owner wrote that he had lost faith in Tesla and asked for a refund, the service center removed the charge and wrote that Tesla doesn't have a return policy, but he could reach out to the sales and delivery team.

-The man was later given the option of keeping the car or getting it replaced with a new one, according to his post on Twitter.
+He was later given the option of keeping the car or getting it replaced with a new one, according to his post on Twitter.
+The family received a new Tesla in late February.

+"This time they make sure nothing is wrong in it," he said.

+While the family was excited about the Tesla when it was first delivered, the children were wary of the replacement after the steering wheel incident, the Patels said.
+The parents said they reassured their kids and helped restore their confidence in the new car.
+The family hopes Tesla investigates "so no other family experience what we experienced."

 for more features.